 Buy-to-let property: diversification, income – and mistakes to avoid

 Hitherto, the price of housing in Luxembourg had been among the most stable in the EU, with only one previous period of decline in the 21st century – in 2009, in the wake of the global financial crisis, and it proved to be brief.
-Prices continued to rise strongly even during the Covid-19 pandemic, boosted by extremely low interest rates.
+Prices continued to rise strongly even during the Covid-19 pandemic, boosted by ultra-low interest rates.

 Strong demand for short-term accommodation

-That’s why even through the sale prices of homes in the grand duchy may have moved into decline, at least temporarily, the country’s rental market appears to be as buoyant as ever.
+That’s why even though the sale prices of homes in the grand duchy may have moved into decline, at least temporarily, the country’s rental market appears to be as buoyant as ever.
 The market has always been bolstered by strong demand for short-term accommodation; almost half the population (47.4% at the beginning of 2023) do not have Luxembourg nationality, and the grand duchy is home to citizens of more than 170 countries.

-According to online real estate portal atHome.lu, the decline in home prices has been matched by a surge in rental costs, with apartment rents growing on average by 8.5% in 2023 and rent on houses by 8.6%.
-Overall, average rents rose by 8.6% to €2,139 per month in the central region of the country, including Luxembourg City, and by 10.4% in the south to €1,611 per month.
+According to atHome.lu, the decline in home prices has been matched by a surge in rental costs, with apartment rents up on average by 4.9% year on year as of September 2024 and house rental prices by 6.0%.
+Overall, average rents rose by 3.4% to €2,149 per month in the central region of the country, which includes Luxembourg City, and by 2.5% in the south to €1,613 per month.

 Buy-to-let property also represents a diversifier of investment portfolios from shares and bonds.
-Fixed-income and equity markets proved highly correlated in 2022, with both affected by rising inflation and interest rates.
-This stimulated the search by investors for alternative assets that could help create a more balanced and resilient portfolio.
+Fixed-income and equity markets proved highly correlated in 2022, with both depressed by rising inflation and interest rates.
+This has stimulated the search by investors for alternative assets that could help create a more balanced and resilient portfolio.

 There is also a hedging factor.
 Money passed on to the next generation is often used to buy a home, so investing capital in property offers protection against market fluctuation in either direction.
-It matters less if the capital value of the real estate asset goes up or down if it will be used to buy a home whose value has probably changed in a similar way.
+It matters less if the capital value of the real estate asset goes up or down if it is used to buy a home whose value has probably changed in a similar way.
 With financial market investments, by contrast, there is no guarantee that assets will keep pace with the property market.

 Illiquidity, and the interest rate conundrum

 Investors considering buy-to-let property need to do their sums carefully.
-It is tempting to take a simple calculation of rental income less loan repayment costs, and assume that the rest is profit.
+It is tempting to take a simple calculation of rental income minus loan repayment costs, and assume that the rest is profit.
 But there will be ongoing costs including repairs, estate agents’ fees, insurance and service charges.
 Homes are subject to unpredictable events, and one expensive disaster, such as flooding or roof damage, could wipe out a whole year’s profit or even more.

 Know your market